 For some writers, their stories are about helping the reader escape into a different world.
 Sometimes, they want to draw light to some social or political topic in the real world by illuminating it in the brilliance and strangeness of fantasy, and sometimes they just want to tell a story about a ghost.
 Some writers … Continue reading The House of the Spirits: Review

 Welcome back to another episode of Get to Know Me, a series no one asked for but I provide with selfish glee each Tuesday.
 Come on in, dear reader, and let's talk books.
 Q: What was the last book you re-read?
 A: I'm currently re-reading the Hunger Games series!
 I finished the first book at … Continue reading A Case of the Re-Reads: Get to Know Me Series

 In honor of Gifts of the Garden Month, each week in May I will be highlighting the gifts of books and gardens.
 My two favorite worlds collide!
 Join me each Thursday to celebrate the wonders of pages and flowers.
 I grew up watching Practical Magic.
 I wanted to be Sally, to dress like her in … Continue reading Garden Spells: How the Garden Stirs the Soul

-Welcome, dear reader, to my newest series!
+Welcome back, dear reader, to my newest series!
 SHE WROTE is a series about women writers that have influenced me with their lives and works.
-Each week, I'll profile a female author and share my personal experience with them, my favorite of their works, some links for further reading about them, and a checklist so you … Continue reading She Wrote: Mary Shelley
+Each week, I'll profile a female author and share my personal experience with them, my favorite of their works, some links for further reading about them, and a checklist so … Continue reading She Wrote: The Queen of Mystery